-Beginning with the 2018-19 school year, ESCHEL’s program for junior high students will be a la carte, meaning families can choose which classes their students take.
+ESCHEL’s program for junior high students is a la carte, meaning families can choose which classes their students take.
 However, we strongly encourage families to take advantage of each of the courses offered for their student’s grade level.
 Doing so will foster a sense of community and provides academic challenge, giving students a solid foundation for future high school coursework.
 See the Class Schedules page for more information on class times.

-Note: Individual a la a carte courses are subject to cancellation if minimum enrollment is not met.
+Note: Individual courses are subject to cancellation if minimum enrollment is not met.

 If you have a student that will be new to the secondary program at ESCHEL this school year, please click on the link below to access our welcome letter on how to prepare and help your student with this transition as well as a list of resources and skills that will be needed.

 7th/8th Grade Writing: Following Narnia Vol 1 – The Lion’s Song

 Tutor: Mrs. Michelle Fryc

 Using the Structure and Style writing method, students will improve their compositional skills.
 Students will need to read The Magician’s Nephew, The Lion, The Witch and the Wardrobe, and The Horse and His Boy for this class.
 This is always a favorite theme to write on!
 The course covers all 9 units of IEW.

 To access additional information about course content, including scope and sequence, access the following link, keeping in mind that the tutor will adapt her course schedule/syllabus to meet the needs of ESCHEL students:

 Tutor: Mrs. Ann Soderberg